Divisions of Gambia

 Primary subdivisions:

-Gambia is divided into five divisions and one independent city.
+Gambia is divided into five regions and one independent city.

-• Division: Except for Banjul, which is a city.
+• Region: Except for Banjul, which is a city.

 • HASC: Hierarchical administrative subdivision codes.

-• Abv: Abbreviations used in Gambia (D stands for division).
+• Abv: Abbreviations used in Gambia (R stands for region).

 • ISO: Codes from ISO 3166-2.